Clover Go

 Can I use Clover Go with a different payment processor?

-No. Clover hardware only works with Clover’s payment processing through Fiserv.
-You cannot bring your own processor or switch to a different one while keeping the hardware.
+No. Clover hardware works only with Clover’s processing through Fiserv.
+You can’t bring your own processor or switch to another while keeping the reader, which is also why a used Clover Go generally can’t be activated on a different account.

 Verdict